 A mental health expert such as a psychiatrist often makes the diagnosis after an evaluation.
 They talk with you, your partner, and your child.
 They will ask for a full history of your child’s development, life events, emotions, behaviors, school performance, and the stressful event.

 How is an adjustment disorder treated in a child?

 Treatment will depend on your child’s symptoms, age, and health.
 It will also depend on how severe the disorder is.

 Treatment may include:

 Psychotherapy using cognitive behavioral methods.
 A child learns how to better solve problems, communicate, and handle stress.
-He or she will also learn how to control impulses and anger.
+They will also learn how to control impulses and anger.

 Family therapy.
 This therapy is often focused on making needed changes in the family.
 It may include improving communication skills and family interactions.
 It may also boost support among family members.